EddyVerbruggen/nativescript-plugin-firebase/docs/AUTHENTICATION.md

 ### Sign in with Apple
 First, enable Apple login in your Firebase instance.

-Also add the Services ID if you're not only using using Apple sign in on iOS.
-Make sure to follow all steps, including completing the "OAuth code flow configuration".

 Then add the following lines to your code and check for further setup instructions for your platform below.

 ```js